Ensure the option “Allow refunds for products” (that you find in YITH Plugins > Advanced Refund System) is enabled.

-The first message is a mandatory field in the refund popup, and it’s up to users to specify the reason for the refund.
+The first message is a mandatory field in the refund popup, and it’s up to users to specify the reason for the request.

 The admin is notified via email and can also view the message in the request details page.

-The admin can answer using the dedicated form on the right.
+The admin can answer by using the dedicated form on the right.